-An anchor is a weight or wedge used to keep an object from being swept away.
-In a human being, the anchor relates to the heavy metals, like iron, circulating in your blood.
-As your lungs inhale oxygen, iron anchors on to it and escorts the oxygen to your cells for cellular respiration.
-Iron will also anchor on to the carbon dioxide released from the metabolic process to ensure it gets back to the lungs for exhalation.
-If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach each of your cells uniformly.
-This may leave you feeling lopsided, top-heavy, fallen over, weighted down, or sinking.
+An anchor is a heavy object connected to something important to keep it from being swept away.
+In human beings, heavy metals, such as iron, can act like anchors.
+As your lungs inhale air, iron in the form of hemoglobin anchors to the oxygen as it enters your bloodstream.
+Iron transports this life-giving molecule to each of your cells and ensures is not swept awry amidst the high-volume bloodstream pathways.
+Iron will also make sure the carbon dioxide released from these metabolic processes is returned to your lungs for exhalation.
+If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach your cells uniformly, which can leave a person feeling lopsided, top-heavy, and/or "sinking".
 To help the iron anchor properly, be sure to connect to only that which matters most in each moment.
-The more you connect with what matters in your heart and soul, the more life-giving oxygen will reach your cells.
-The more you disconnect from what is not important to your body, the more carbon dioxide will be expelled.
-Monitoring your breathing patterns will help you determine if or when you might be holding on to useless matter and/or not letting in enough helpful matter.
-Always return your attention to the breath to set your anchor and stabilize your emotions, especially in the midst of external waves and currents trying to move or knock you down.
+The more your mind connects with what matters in your heart and soul, the more life-giving oxygen will reach your cells.
+Monitoring your breathing will help you determine if or when you might be holding on to useless matter and/or not letting in enough helpful matter.
+Always return your attention to the breath to set your anchor and stabilize your emotions, especially in the midst of external waves and currents trying to move you or knock you down.

 If you're losing more than you're gaining in any area (or at any moment) of your life, you may need to re-evaluate the importance of your present connections.
 When you lose track of what's important, or have been taken too far from what you think and feel is right, a number of disruptive experiences may occur, including cellular death and decay.